mruhid/Touring_App/README.md

 ## Introduction

-Touting App is a modern, responsive application designed to make marketing and promotions easier and more effective.
+Touring App is a modern, responsive application designed to make marketing and promotions easier and more effective.
 Whether you're a small business owner, an influencer, or a large corporation, our app offers tools to enhance your reach and engagement.

 ## Features